 After you are inside your VCSA console, you need to connect to the postgress database and set your DB to use Full Domain Name.

 VCDB=# update CIS_KV_KEYVALUE set KV_VALUE = replace(kv_value,'DOMAIN\','DOMAIN.COM\');

-Final Note: What did trigger this issue?
-In this particular case I was not able to identify the source of the issue, but I suspect that by changing our Identity Sources to a different LDAP(that is in a different location and in a different country) could have a different trust in the Forest and did trigger the issue.
-Since VMware informs that one of the source for this type of issues could be problems connecting to LDAP server and update the changes that we make in our permissions.
+What did trigger this issue?
+In this particular case, I could not identify the problem’s source.
+Still, I suspect that changing our Identity Sources to a different LDAP(that is in a different location and a different country) could have a different trust in the Forest and trigger the issue.
+Since VMware informs us that one of the sources for this type of issue could be problems connecting to the LDAP server and updating the changes that we make in our permissions.

 I hope this can help you bypass this issue.

 Share this article if you think it is worth sharing.
 If you have any questions or comments, comment here or contact me on Twitter.